 Ms Jo Podoliak

-Jo was appointed onto the Life Care Board in November 2013.
-Jo has extensive Australian business experience in a range of industries including services, consumer goods, government & investment facilitation, working in large and small businesses, and in both the public and private sectors.
-Jo is a Board Director with over 15 years’ experience and holds a Bachelor of Administration Honours degree.
-She is a member of the Australian Institute of Company Directors and a graduate of their Company Directors Course.
+Jo was appointed onto the Life Care Board in November 2013 and has extensive Australian business experience in a range of industries including services, consumer goods, government and investment facilitation.
+Working strategically in large and small businesses, and in both the public and private sectors, Jo is a Board Director with over 15 years' experience and holds a Bachelor of Administration Honours degree.

 Mr David Schwab